 The popularity of speed reading apps and software that summarises books is a plague that should end.
 The quest for “facts” is taking the joy out of reading.

-Expect Amazon to design a way to chop books down to bullet points based on your preferences.
+Expect Amazon to design a way to chop books down to one-line points based on your preferences.
 Pretty soon we won’t need to read much at all.
 We can take those bullet points, run them through a speed reading app which converts them to audio, play it at 2x and in mere minutes we’ve got the entire works of Steinbeck lodged in our brains.
 The next time the great American novelist is mentioned at a party we can sound clever by mentioning the most important points about his work.

 Sound bites and summaries.
 Nuggets of information used to impress others and make people feel superior.